dyne/Zenroom/bindings/python3/README.md

 ```

 **NOTE** - the above command attempts to install the zenroom package, pulling in
-the Zenroom VM as a precompiled binary, so will only work on Linux (amd64)
+the Zenroom VM as a precompiled binary, so will only work on Linux (amd64) and macOS
 machines.